The official IELTS by IDP app is here! Download it today.

 Close

-The International English Language Testing System (IELTS) Speaking test assesses a candidate's ability to communicate effectively in English.
-As part of the test, candidates are expected to engage in a conversation with an examiner on a range of topics.
-These topics, known as common IELTS Speaking topics, cover various aspects of everyday life, personal experiences, social issues, and global trends.
+If you're getting ready for the IELTS test, it's important to know what topics might come up in the Speaking section.
+These topics, known as IELTS Speaking topics, cover various aspects of everyday life, personal experiences, social issues, and global trends.
 By exploring these topics, candidates can showcase their language skills, fluency, vocabulary, and ability to express their thoughts and opinions in a coherent manner.
-This diverse set of topics enables candidates to demonstrate their proficiency in English and provides a comprehensive assessment of their speaking abilities.
+This diverse set of IELTS Speaking topics enables candidates to demonstrate their proficiency in English and provides a comprehensive assessment of their speaking abilities.
+Below are the list of IELTS Speaking Part 1, 2 and 3 topics and questions that will most likely to be used in your 2024 IELTS test.

 What is the IELTS Speaking test format?